tenzir/tenzir/changelog/unreleased/bug-fixes/2861--pid-file-startup.md

-VAST no longer ignore existing PID lock files on linux.
+VAST no longer ignores existing PID lock files on Linux.